 Self publishing isn't for everyone.

 Yep, I'm one of those rational self-pubbers who sees value in both trade publication and self publication.
-I currently have a novel or two on the backburner that I'll likely seek traditional publication for—I even have some publishers in mind to query—but for now, I'm self publishing entirely.
+I currently have a novel or two on the backburner that I'll likely seek traditional publication for—I even have some publishers in mind to query—but for now, I'm self publishing entirely, except for some shorter work that's been picked up by small presses and such.

-If you pay attention to how I'm doing it—releasing a serialized novel for free, making my own covers, etc.—I'm breaking a lot of the "rules" for it, too.
+If you pay attention to how I'm self-publishing—releasing a novel for free on a blog and Wattpad, often making my own covers, etc.—I'm breaking a lot of the "rules" for it, too.
 Why on earth have I chosen to self publish my Aleyi and Darkworld series instead of seeking traditional publication?

 - What I've written so far strikes me as the kind of books I want to read but only hear about after they've gone out of print.
 I don't think the traditional marketing methods will work well for my stories.
 For example, I have a series that's planned do some intense secondary-genre hopping, from drama to mystery to romance and more.